Polish coffin-maker uses nude models to sell wares

 One image from the 2013 edition of the calendar has a blonde model, wearing only a skimpy thong and with a snake draped around her neck, reclining on a coffin.
 In another, a woman wearing a crimson corset is depicted pulling out the heart of a man lying on a casket.

 "We wanted to show that a coffin isn't a religious symbol.
 Its a product," he said.
-"Why are people afraid of coffins and not of business suits, cosmetics or jewellery?"
+"Why are people afraid of coffins and not of business suits, cosmetics or jewelry?"

 As well as attracting publicity for his firm, the calendar is intended as a source of revenue.
 It is on sale on the company's website.
 Anyone who places an order receives a complementary key ring in the shape of a coffin.